perseid2023/Where-Winds-Meet-Instrument-Macro/README.md

 # Key Features Explained

-## **Clamp Notes**
+## **Fold High**

-What it does: Forces every note to stay within the 32-key range of the instrument.
+What it does: Automatically brings high notes that are "out of range" down into the playable 3-octave area.

-When to use: Use this if your MIDI file has very high or very low notes that the game doesn't support.
-Instead of skipping those notes, the software will play the nearest available note at the edge of the keyboard.
+When to use: Use this if your MIDI file has a high-pitched melody that your keyboard can't reach.
+Instead of skipping the note and hearing silence, the software "folds" the note down by one or more octaves so it can still be played.

 ## **Octave Offset**